lukasjoc/random/README.md

 # random

-> Random scripts and projects in perl and stuff
+> Random scripts, projects, implementations, CTF's and algorithms and a lot of CHUNK that lives in /tmp

 [lukasjoc](https://lukasjoc.com), 2020